GillySpace27/sunback/README.md

 import sunback as sb
 sb.run(delay=20)

-This only works on windows and linux at this time but I would love to expand it to mac as soon as I am able.
 Check contribute.md to see how you can help out!

 ### Copyright